paigeplan/Drummer/README.md

 ## Grading ##

-You have the option to either be checked off by a TA or instructor during lab to recieve your grade immediately, or submit your files to [Gradescope][id] to be graded later.
+You have the option to either be checked off by a TA or instructor during lab to receive your grade immediately, or submit your files to [Gradescope][id] to be graded later.

 [id]: https://gradescope.com/courses/5482/assignments/18748/ "Gradescope link"

 If you are submitting via Gradescope, you will need to submit a zip folder of all of your project files (compress and submit the folder you cloned from GitHub).

-We will grade your work based off the following criteria (all requirements must be satisfied to recieve credit)
+We will grade your work based off the following criteria (all requirements must be satisfied to receive credit)

 1. All buttons and UI elements must dynamically change as shown in the preview gif for any device size and orientation (use the image in part 3 as a guide for how your app should look).
 2. Tapping on a drum button must play a sound (your app needs to work!)